Z16Z4/blockchain-eth-dapp/README.md

 todo app but built on the ethereum blockchain using the EVM

-## Todo List on using the Blockchain
+## Todo List using the ethereum Blockchain